denko-rb/mruby-milkv-duo/README.md

 - Pin Mode
 - Digital Write
 - Digital Read
-- PWM Write (appears to work only on GPIO2 for Duo 256M)
+- PWM Write

+**Note:** Use `duo-pinmux` to enable alternate functions (PWM/I2C/SPI etc.) on specific pins BEFORE they are used in mruby.
+See [official docs](https://milkv.io/docs/duo/application-development/pinmux) for more info.

 ## Build Instructions
 - Unless running Ubuntu, set up a virtual machine with Ubuntu 24.04, then install: